greyshi/aws-lambda-deploy/README.md

 # AWS Lambda Deploy GitHub Action

 Updates the code and configuration of AWS Lambda functions as part of GitHub Actions workflow steps.
+Supports both .zip file archives and container images stored in Amazon ECR.

 **Table of Contents**